OctopusDeploy/docs/docs/api-and-integration/troubleshooting-integrations-with-build-servers.md

 :::

-## Troubleshooting build steps created by non-octopus-team-members {#Custom-Steps}
+## Troubleshooting Build Steps Created by Non-Octopus-team-members {#Custom-Steps}

 If you are using a custom step/plugin/extension to hook up your Build server with Octopus, then all we can recommend you is to know your `Octo.exe` game very well.

-If you are using a build server technology [that's not in our supported list](\docs\api-and-integration\index.md), then we encourage you to go to our [Uservoice page](https://octopusdeploy.uservoice.com/) and log a feature request asking us to support it.
+If you are using a build server technology [that's not in our supported list](\docs\api-and-integration\index.md), then we encourage you to go to our [UserVoice page](https://octopusdeploy.uservoice.com/) and log a feature request asking us to support it.
 If enough users vote for it, It'll show up in our radar and we might be able to do something about it.